-- 1. Consideration shall be given to retain trees by means of: - a.
+- 1. Consideration shall be given to retain trees by means of - a.
 Relocating sidewalk and/or any utilities - b.
 Root pruning trees - c.
-Installation of root barriers where it is deemed appropriate and in the best interest of the tree as determined by the Public Properties Maintenance Division. - 2.
-Trees shall be replaced by the Public Properties Maintenance Division at the next appropriate planting cycle within twelve to eighteen months (12-18), provided funding is available according to the Urban Forestry Manual Planting Guidelines. - 3.
+Installation of root barriers where it is deemed appropriate and in the best interest of the tree as determined by the Public Properties Maintenance Department. - 2.
+Trees shall be replaced by the Public Properties Maintenance Department at the next appropriate planting cycle within twelve to eighteen months (12-18), provided funding is available according to the Department Planting Guidelines. - 3.
 When street improvements mandate that trees be removed, if the species is adapted to replanting, every reasonable effort shall be made to relocate said trees. - 4.
 Fees are required for replacement trees and are set by the fee schedule.
-All replacement trees will be a minimum of 1.75" 2.5" caliper size class. - 5.
-Trees may require relocation and preservation at the discretion of the Public Properties Maintenance Division. - 6.
-One year of maintenance will be required by the contractor for all trees relocated.
+All replacement trees will be a minimum of 2.5" caliper size class. - 5.
+Trees may require relocation and preservation at the discretion of the Public Properties Maintenance Department. - 6.
+One year of maintenance will be required by the contractor for all trees relocated. - 7.
+The Shade Tree Commission must approve any request for the removal of five (5) or more trees in a quarter mile square.